jacasta2/nba_analysis/README.md

 This update builds on a previous version that relied on notebooks to perform this work.
 The README of the previuos version can be found in the folder **jokic_murray**.
 Please refer to that README for details about that work.

 The app is available at [nba-analysis-jaime.streamlit.app](https://nba-analysis-jaime.streamlit.app/).
 At the moment of deployment, the feature store has games data up to the 2019-20 season (from the 2016-17 season, where Jokic and Murray started playing together for the team).
 This amount of data allows to run the analysis.
-Please bear in mind this amount of data could change if an user pushes more data into the feature store or if I work in the app to upgrade it.
+Please bear in mind this amount of data could change if an user pushes more data into the feature store or if I work in the app to update it.

 ## Getting started